Ventriculoperitoneal Shunt -- Child

 - Your child’s heart rate, blood pressure, breathing rate, and brain status will be monitored closely.

-- Your child will receive nutrition through an IV until she is ready to eat and drink.
+- Your child will receive nutrition through an IV until he or she is ready to eat and drink.

 - The shunt will be checked to make sure it is working.

 - Antibiotics may be given.
-Pain medicine will be given as needed.
+Pain medication will be given as needed.

 - Washing their hands

 - Washing both you and your child's hands often, and reminding visitors and healthcare providers to do the same

 - Reminding your child's healthcare providers to wear gloves or masks

 - Not allowing others to touch your child's incision